Jawad-Karim/grid_docker_aws_docs/README.md

 : go to that folder and open cmd/gitbash.

-2) Run 'docker-compose.yaml' file
+2) Run 'docker-compose.yml' file-
  docker-compose up
  pause (add pause to see if there any problem happens. its optional)

-3) To check hub & nodes running state:
+3) To check hub & nodes running state-
   http://localhost:4444/grid/console

-4) To increase the number of nodes/containers open another cmd/Gitbash command prompt then run the command below... docker-compose scale chrome=3 		or ('chrome=total numbers of nodes' whatever I want)
+4) To increase the number of nodes/containers- open another cmd/Gitbash command prompt then run the command below... docker-compose scale chrome=3 		or ('chrome=total numbers of nodes' whatever I want)

 note: more nodes/containers reduce execution time in parallel testing.

-//check number of containers again docker ps  | or can see in http://localhost:4444/grid/console
+//check number of containers again-
+docker ps  | or can see in http://localhost:4444/grid/console

-5) To stop the grid and cleanup the created containers. docker-compose down or
+5) To stop the grid and cleanup the created containers- docker-compose down or
 # To stop the execution, hit Ctrl+C